 For your Black Friday planning consider these points about your audience.
 It’s not one audience, yes, they have a shared interest in that they have consented to receive marketing from you, but they also fit into different segments.
 Understanding those segments, makes it easier to design relevant campaigns and improve your email marketing results.

 At Websand, our approach to email marketing is people focused rather than lists.
 Our platform helps marketers to understand what behaviour people have and have not taken in their relationship with your business.
 This is the most important information you have in your business.
 Who buys what and when.
-Websand helps you understand, the spend behaviour, the email marketing behaviour and the profile information.
-When you understand that, it’s much easier to unlock where you have the potential to grow.
+Understanding that information not only makes your email marketing more impactful and successful, it also makes it much easier to unlock where you have the potential to grow.

 When mentioning data, it’s easy to fall into the ‘big data’ trap.
 You don’t need to track everything.
 And you shouldn’t track everything.
-Only the important stuff that makes a difference to your performance.
+That’s not only a principle of GDPR, it also makes common sense.
+You only need to collect the important stuff that makes a difference to your performance.
 We 100% believe that you should operate under a principle of data minimalisation.
 That is, every single piece of information you collect from your audience should be relevant and add value.
 If you don’t need the data, don’t request the data.

 Those that spend the most.
 Your VIP customers

 According to the Pareto Principle, 80% of your revenue is coming from 20% of your customers.
 If you are running a growing e-commerce business it can be difficult to understand who those people are.
 Websand uses your spend data to automatically identify your VIP customers for you.